abhinavsingh/proxy.py/README.md

   - Enable builtin [Reverse Proxy Server](#reverse-proxy-plugins).
 Example:
     - `--enable-reverse-proxy --plugins proxy.plugin.ReverseProxyPlugin`
   - Plugin API is currently in *development phase*.
 Expect breaking changes.
 See [Deploying proxy.py in production](#deploying-proxypy-in-production) on how to ensure reliability across code changes.

+- Can listen on multiple ports
+  - Use `--ports` flag to provide additional ports
+  - Optionally, use `--port` flag to override default port `8899`
+  - Capable of serving multiple protocols over the same port

 - Real-time Dashboard
   - Optionally, enable [proxy.py dashboard](#run-dashboard).
     - Use `--enable-dashboard`